alexandrucosminmihai/internet-banking/README.md

 ## Server

-The server accepts multiple clients connected at the same time using multiplexing.
+The server accepts multiple clients connected at the same time by using multiplexing.

 Make sure you start the server first, before trying to connect any clients to it.